Have good revenue and need quick cash? Then you want a cash advance.

 When a small business finds itself in a bind or needs access to quick capital there aren’t many options available.
 This is one of the advantages of a merchant cash advance.
 A merchant cash advance provider will approve your for a certain amount, which you can usually take any amount up the approved amount.
 The merchant will repay the advance with a percentage of each day’s credit card sales.
 Interest rates or fees are determined by a factor rate, essentially a multiplier of the advance amount.
 A cash advance is a way to tap into expected revenue of your business, so here are the main terms to know.

 - Funding Amount – the amount a funder will approve your business for is determined by the healthiness of your cash flow and monthly revenue.

 - The Repayment amount – is determined by the amount of funding you get advanced including the factor rate and any fees included.

-- Factor Rate – The holdback is the percentage of daily revenue or credit card sales generated, which will be held by the lender to repay the loan.
+- Factor Rate – The holdback is the percentage of daily revenue or credit card sales generated, which will be held by the lender to repay the funds.
 This is translated to a factor rate.

 - Payment – the payment amount is determined by the terms of the advance.
 Cash advance lenders offer daily, weekly and bi-weekly options of repaying the advance.

 Who Qualifies for a Cash Advance?

 Almost any small business that is generating revenue can qualify for a cash advance, which is why it’s so desirable by many business owners.
 But like any financing product, each lender will have it’s own qualifications and you do have to meet the minimum requirements to be eligible.

 The general minimum requirement for a cash advance are: